ps-aia-tit/DSA-Revisions-Java/README.md

+## Data Structures Definitions
+---

+Data Structure

+Definition

+Array

+A fixed-size, indexed collection of elements of the same type.
+Allows fast access via indices but has static size and costly insertions/deletions.

+Linked List

+A linear collection of nodes where each node points to the next.
+Supports dynamic memory allocation and efficient insertions/deletions.

+Doubly Linked List

+A variation of linked list where each node points to both its previous and next node.
+Enables bidirectional traversal.

+Stack

+A LIFO (Last-In, First-Out) structure where elements are added and removed from the top.
+Used in recursion, parsing, and undo operations.

+Queue

+A FIFO (First-In, First-Out) structure where elements are added at the rear and removed from the front.
+Used in scheduling and buffering.

+Deque

+A double-ended queue that allows insertion and deletion from both front and rear.
+Combines stack and queue capabilities.

+Hash Table / HashMap

+Stores key-value pairs with fast access using a hash function.
+Ideal for constant-time lookups, insertions, and deletions.

+Set

+A collection of unique elements with no particular order.
+Useful for membership testing and eliminating duplicates.

+Tree

+A hierarchical structure with nodes connected by edges.
+Each node has a parent and zero or more children.

+Binary Tree

+A tree where each node has at most two children (left and right).
+Forms the basis for many advanced trees.

+Binary Search Tree (BST)

+A binary tree where left child < parent < right child.
+Enables efficient searching, insertion, and deletion.

+AVL Tree

+A self-balancing BST that maintains height balance after insertions/deletions to ensure O(log n) operations.

+Red-Black Tree

+A self-balancing BST with color-coded nodes to maintain balance.
+Guarantees O(log n) time for operations.

+Heap

+A complete binary tree used to implement priority queues.
+Max-heap and min-heap variants maintain order based on root value.

+Trie (Prefix Tree)

+A tree used to store strings where each node represents a character.
+Efficient for prefix-based search and autocomplete.

+Graph

+A set of nodes (vertices) connected by edges.
+Can be directed/undirected, weighted/unweighted.
+Used in network modeling.

+Adjacency Matrix

+A 2D array representation of a graph where cell (i,j) indicates edge presence.
+Space-intensive but fast edge lookup.

+Adjacency List

+A space-efficient graph representation where each vertex stores a list of adjacent vertices.
+Ideal for sparse graphs.

+Union-Find / Disjoint Set

+A structure to track a set of elements partitioned into disjoint subsets.
+Supports efficient union and find operations.

+---

 | Sorting Algorithm | Definition | Sample Java Code |
 |-------------------|------------|------------------|
 | **Bubble Sort** | Repeatedly swaps adjacent elements if they are in the wrong order.
 Simple but inefficient for large datasets. | ```java\nvoid bubbleSort(int[] arr) {\n  int n = arr.length;\n  for (int i = 0; i < n - 1; i++) {\n    for (int j = 0; j < n - i - 1; j++) {\n      if (arr[j] > arr[j + 1]) {\n        int temp = arr[j];\n        arr[j] = arr[j + 1];\n        arr[j + 1] = temp;\n      }\n    }\n  }\n} ``` |